GVThorne/GoldLinkAPI/docs/source/gv_items.rst

     A Seminar Session only requires a SUMMARY and SEM_ID.
 However, in order to make a Seminar Booking, the Seminar Session is required to have places available.
 Therefore, I have created a Seminar Session that has 10 places available to allow for bookings to take place.

-Now we have our Seminar Session, again by looking at the :ref:`GVModelDiagram`, we can see that the only other dependency for a Seminar Session Attendee is to have a Seminar Booking Attendee.
+Now there is a Seminar Session, again by looking at the :ref:`GVModelDiagram`, it is apparent that the only other dependency for a Seminar Session Attendee is the existance of a Seminar Booking Attendee.

 Before a Seminar Booking Attendee can be made, a Seminar Booking is required to exist.
-I will create a Seminar Booking with the following request:
+This request will create a Seminar Booking in Gold-Vision:

 .. code-block:: html